How to build a community for your product?

 But the biggest takeaway is that you only see the account’s username, which takes away from the feeling of community.
 You are not sure who you are talking to.

 Old school forums

 Old school forums are the most flexible off-the-shelf solution.
-But you do have to know how to deploy it, and you have to take time to design(or simply buy) a theme, create the boards, engage in community in the early stages.
-Which does take some time.
-But a strong community built in old-school forum, it stays there.
+But you do have to know how to deploy it, and you have to take time to design(or buy) a theme, create the boards, engage in the community in the early stages.
+And that takes some time.
+But when you build a strong community in an old-school forum, it stays there.

 But it’s most rewarding because it’s most customizable and could better fit your already existing web.
 We did it for a long time client of ours, for his biscuit industry web.

 Take a look at it in the photo below, or check it out live at biscuitpeople.com:

-How does it work?
+How does Questions & Answers section work?